-Zostavax lawsuits claim that Merck knew the drug could cause shingles but did not list it as a side effect until 2014, eight years after Zostavax was first approved by the FDA in 2006.
+Zostavax lawsuits filed by skilled lawyers claim that Merck knew the drug could cause shingles but did not list it as a side effect until 2014, eight years after Zostavax was first approved by the FDA in 2006.

 In much the same way as Zostavax can cause shingles, it can also lead to chickenpox.

 If the immune system is not strong enough to fight off the shingles virus in the vaccine, it can develop into chickenpox.
 Varicella, or chickenpox, is a viral infection that causes an itchy rash of small blisters.

 The chickenpox virus is typically contracted by young children, but in the case of Zostavax users, all patients are over the age of 50.
 The virus can be a lot more damaging to older patients.